-The Bishop, Dr. Anderson, showed us great kindness and hospitality, and the Governor of Red River, Mr. M'Tavish, afforded us every assistance in fitting out our expedition.
+The Bishop, Dr. Anderson, showed us great kindness and hospitality, and Mr. M'Tavish, Governor of "Assiniboia," as the district of Red River is called, afforded us every assistance in fitting out our expedition.
 The only drawback to our comfort was the presence of armies of mosquitoes and sand-flies, which attacked us every night.
 In order to get any sleep, we were compelled to smoke out our tent before turning in.
 This we effected by cutting a hole in the ground at one end, and lighting a small fire in the bottom, which we covered up with sods and earth when it was well alight.
 The fire generally continued to smoulder and smoke until morning, but it frequently acted so effectually that we were awakened in the night by a sense of suffocation, and were compelled to rush out of the tent, to escape being stifled.

 During our stay, Lord Dunmore, and a party of officers of the Guards stationed at Montreal, arrived on their way to hunt buffalo on the plains.
-Their preparations were soon completed, and they started before us for Fort Ellice, on the Assiniboine.
+Their preparations were soon completed, and they started before us for Fort Ellice, on the Assiniboine River.